seanpm2001/Anime_Studio_Docs/README.md

 The Anime Studio project started 10 days of initial development on 2023, February 20th, with 2 repositories being created per day, 20 total, with plans to finish creating new repositories on 2023, March 1st.

 ### Planned timeline

+This is a timeline of the development of the Anime Studio project.

 <details><summary><p><b>Click/tap here to expand the original timeline</b></p></summary>